back to Home

 The Millgrove Stronghold Project is Australia's first township-scale resilient building retrofit program.

-Find out how it came to be, get the lowdown on the project objectives and plan, and discover how you can get involved...
+Find out who's involved, how it came to be, the objectives and project plan, and how you can get involved...

 The Stakeholders